YanickT/Sudoku/README.md

 This holds two advantages:
 - At first, can each position checked using only binary operators between different places (especially `OR`).
-- Also can we check each number indented in its layers.
-Therefore, the constraints for each position can be seen very easy.
+- Also can we check each number independent in its layers.
+Therefore, the constraints for each position can be formulated very easy.
   More precisely are the most constraints given by basic slices of the tensor and a single operation.

 ## Algorithm